13 Interesting Facts about Republic Day Parade

 Republic Day is celebrated as national festival in India.
 On 26 January, 1950; the Constitution of India was implemented in the country that is why we celebrate 26 January as Republic day every year.

 Every Indian feels pride while seeing the National Flag unfurling on Republic Day.
-Do you know every year, around 2 Lacs people come to watch the parade of 26th January (Republic Day).
-It is the most significant days of the year.
-Whole country celebrates the day with parades, fireworks, etc.
+Do you know every year; around 2 Lacs people come to watch the parade of 26th January.

 Source: CDN Times

 2. Every year, the Prime Minister/ President/ or the ruler of any nation is invited as a guest for the 26th January parade.
 The first parade held on 26th January 1950, President of Indonesia Dr. Sukarno was invited as guest.
 However, in 1955 when the first parade was held at Rajpath, The Governor- General of Pakistan Malik Ghulam Mohammad was invited.

 Matamela Cyril Ramaphosa“, the fifth and current President of South Africa will be the Chief Guest on 70th Republic Day of India 2019.

 3. The parade event on 26th January begins with the arrival of the President.
 First of all, the cavalier bodyguards of the President salute the National Flag, and during this time, the National Anthem is played and 21 Guns Salute is also given.
 But do you know that, firing is not done with 21 canons?
 Instead, 7- cannons of Indian army, which are known as “25- Ponders” are used for the firing in 3 rounds.